-District heating power plants employ CHP to provide both electricity and heating for local facilities and homes.
+District heating power plants employ cogeneration systems to provide both electricity and heating for local facilities and homes.
 The exhaust energy of the gas turbines is used to generate steam which is then distributed to the consumers for use in heating.
 District heating plants can range from large, centralized generating facilities for high population areas to smaller facilities that serve more remote locations.
 Because the demand for steam varies seasonally, customers looking to build a district heating facility are looking for the lowest lifecycle cost of electricity and steam over a wide range of operating conditions with varying power to heat ratios.

 Power, Heating and Cooling